moravecb/nhl_team_live_goal_tracker/README.md

 # nhl_team_live_goal_tracker
-- This tool actively fetches from a public API for updates on your team's goal and triggers the goal horn .mp3 you give it to play in the event of a goal.
+- This tool actively fetches from a public API for updates on your team's goal and triggers the team's goal horn in the event of a goal.
 - When the game ends, the updated record and points from a playoffs spot are displayed for your team.
 - If you search for your team and they have already played, the win/loss status of your team will be displayed alongside your team's updated record and points from a playoffs spot.